-The Adopted Budget for FY2019 is \$46,473,493.
+The Recommended Budget for FY2019 is \$46,473,493.
 This reflects an increase of \$2,506,216 or 5.7% compared to the FY2018 Adopted Budget.

 Approximately \$2.3 million of this increase is within the Payroll category.
-This is primarily due to the required contractual salary increases for the HMEA arbitration award (2017), Local 1716 employees and general step increases, the annualization of the FY2018 budgeted police classes as originally forecasted, and the addition of 5 cadets as a strategy to assist with police recruitment.
-Continued recruitment of public safety personnel remains a priority in light of the large number of recent retirements, for which the City had not properly prepared prior to 2016.
+This is primarily due to the required contractual salary increases for the HMEA arbitration award (2017), Local 1716 employees and general step increases, the annualization of the FY2018 budgeted police classes as originally forecasted and the addition of 5 cadets as a strategy to assist with police recruitment.
+Continued recruitment of public safety personnel remains a priority in light of the large number of recent retirements, for which the city had not properly prepared prior to 2016.
 We anticipate hiring 63 new police officers in FY2019 (24 in July 2018 and 39 in January 2019), which is necessary to replace attrition and to achieve the staffing levels already reflected in the FY2018 budget.
 With this recruitment, police staffing remains below the staffing level budgeted in FY2015.
-Page 23-9 illustrates the projected General Fund and Grant Fund estimated monthly staff levels for sworn police officers for the remainder of FY2018 and FY2019.
+Page 23-9 illustrates the projected General Fund and Grant Fund estimated monthly staff levels for sworn police officers at various points in time.

-Within non-personnel accounts, the FY2019 Adopted Budget transfers \$205,500 in expenses from Emergency Services and Telecommunications (EST) relating to Telephone, Payments to Outside Agencies, Software Maintenance and Data Processing Supplies.
+Within Non-Personnel, the FY2019 Recommended Budget transfers \$205,500 in expenses from EST relating to Telephone, Payments to Outside Agencies, Software Maintenance and Data Processing Supplies.
 The School Crossing Guard costs will continue to be covered by the Hartford Board of Education consistent with FY2018.

-- Stabilize police staffing and expand efforts to recruit Hartford residents - · Build and strengthen partnerships with community members to address public safety concerns - Use technology such as street cameras to modernize and supplement law enforcement
+- Stabilize police staffing and expand efforts to recruit Hartford residents - Build and strengthen partnerships with community members to address public safety concerns - Use technology such as street cameras to modernize and supplement law enforcement